stlviper/18F-Prototype/README.md

 ![alt text](https://github.com/stlviper/18F-Prototype/blob/master/assets/design/27-EF-46UserPersonas-1506.jpg "Persona Development")

-Our first design priority was to swarm on the architectural runway and build out the initial architecture.
-Nolan Hager led the devops decisions to get us up and running in AWS using Elastic Beanstalk with a scalable web application that interfaces with the FDA api, Figure 5.
+We swarmed on the architectural runway and build out the initial architecture as our first configuration design priority.
+Nolan Hager led the devops decisions to get us running in AWS using Elastic Beanstalk with a scalable web application that interfaces with the FDA api, Figure 5.
-This architecture supports scaling and load balancing based on its server capacity and configuration.
+This architecture supports scaling and load balancing based on server capacity and configuration.
+We addressed the Approach Criteria for using five modern and open-source technologies by using:

+o	Leaflet.js to add a geospatial map based component to our UI.
+It also plugged into angular very well. o	Bootstrap to maintain and provide the responsiveness of our web application. o	Angular.js as the front-end application which allowed us to bind data from Swagger to the application. o	Swagger API (http://openfdavizapi.cloudogsystems.com/docs/) to remix the FDA data by adding geo location and allows other interfaces to use and display the data in new ways. o	Node.js to interact with the data on the server side increaseing the efficiency of remixing the data provided by the FDA API and to implement the Swagger API. o	Wapiti to run real time security scans looking for vulnerabilities in the application and generating reports on each build.

 (Figure 5: openFDAViz Architecture)

 ![alt text](https://github.com/stlviper/18F-Prototype/blob/master/assets/process/18fAWSArchitecture.png "openFDAViz Architecture")

-We used several applications to facilitate the collaboration of remotely based teams (Saint Louis; Chantilly, VA), including HipChat for day-to-day interactions, Figure 6, integrated with Jira and Confluence to receive notifications in our 18F chat room and Appear video chat capability.
+We used several applications to facilitate collaboration among remotely-based teams (Saint Louis, MO; Chantilly, VA), including HipChat for day-to-day interactions, Figure 6.
+HipChat was integrated with JIRA and Confluence to receive notifications in our 18F chat room and with Appear video chat capability.
-Little email was generated during this period and collaboration via chat and video was continual.
-Our Agile workflow was tracked in JIRA, reviewing each task by two or more parties, leveraging Crucible for version controlled, user-story based reviews and GitHub for version control.
+Collaboration via chat and video was continuous.
+Our Agile workflow was tracked in JIRA with two or more parties reviewing each task, leveraging Crucible for version-controlled, user-story based reviews and GitHub for version control.
-Mocha and Selenium used for automatic unit tests and UI testing automatically at were integral to our Test Driven Development Approach, ensuring code quality and reducing cross browser inconstancies.
-We used a Kanban board to iterate through our stories and track the state of the prototype.
+Mocha and Selenium, used for automatic unit tests and automatic UI testing, were integral to our Test Driven Development Approach, ensuring code quality and reducing cross-browser inconstancies.
+We used a Kanban board to iterate through stories and track the state of the prototype.
-Setting work in progress (WIP) limits in each swim lanes on the Kanban board kept our team lean and allowed us to complete more work with less delay, Figure 7.
+Setting work in progress (WIP) limits in each swim lane on the Kanban board kept our team lean and allowed us to complete more work with less delay, Figure 7.

 (Figure 6: HipChat Snapshot)